andreasdri/tdt4200/ps1/andredri_ps1.md

 b) MPI does not fit well with Shared Memory systems because it doesn't make sense to use a message-passing form of communcation.
-This is because with shared memory, we have to use locks or transactions to prevent unwanted side effects when all processes can access the same data.
+This is because with shared memory, we have to use locks or transactions to prevent unwanted side effects when all processes can access the same data in the same memory.

 c) MPI fits well with Distributed Memory systems, because you can code as if the memory is independent.
 Each process has its own address space and you must only take care of